thinkful-ei-bee/DSA-Recursion-farah-joel/assignment.md

 02202020

 What is the input to each recursive call?
-The string sliced if character "/"
+If string has "/" keep everything before

 What is the output of each recursive call?
-The string
+The string minus the "/"

 6.)
 Fibonacci
 What is the input to the program?